JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Nos_imperatifs_d_education.md

 6 — Trinity Teaching Sons (Daynals) | Will of the Son/Spirit
 7 — Magisterial Son (Avonal) | Will of the Eternal Son

-\* If Melchizedek, on an emergency mission, does not fit into this model, the Daynals could express the united will of the Father/Son/Spirit and the Light and Life would represent the seventh epoch since we are told that there are...at least seven epochs in human life.([UB 52:0.1](/en/The_Urantia_Book/52#p0_1))
+\* If Melchizedek, on an emergency mission, does not fit into this model, the Daynals could express the united will of the Father/Son/Spirit and the Light and Life would represent the seventh epoch since we are told that there are...at least seven epochs in human life.(<a id="a112_270"></a>[UB 52:0.1](/en/The_Urantia_Book/52#p0_1))

 ## Detailed discussion of the imperatives of education.